garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Kernel function.md

 $$
 A [[Kernel function]] calculates the similarity between pairs of data points.

-Applying the [[Kernel function]] is equivalent to calculating the inner product in the transformed space, but $
+Applying the [[Kernel function]] is equivalent to calculating the inner product in the transformed space, but $\Phi$ is never directly calculated (no need to know $\Phi$ explicitly)
+- transformation is never directly calculated

+A valid [[Kernel function]] is a function that can be used to compu